top-header-bg-left

 The system also allows efficient provision of malware samples between AMTSO’s global community of members and partners.

-AMTSO Tester members can apply for access to a unique daily quota of samples from the RTTL system, with wider access granted after 24 hours.
-These sample sets are used for validation and certification testing.
+These sample sets are primarily used for validation and certification testing.
 Data from the system can also be used in sample validation processes, and in designing sample sets representative of specific regions, time frames, and other sub-categories.

 Security companies make use of the sample feeds to ensure their solutions remain current, particularly the feeds coming from CERTs and other smaller research bodies.